Advance Schedule of Exhibitions for MoMA & MoMA PS1

 The Roy and Niuta Titus Theaters

 Each fall, MoMA’s annual festival of newly preserved films, To Save and Project, brings together masterworks and rediscoveries from film archives, studios, and foundations from around the world.
 Many of the films in the festival will be receiving their first American screening since their original release; others will be shown in meticulously restored editions that more closely approximate the original experience of the film; a few will even be publicly screened for the first time ever in New York.
-Included among this year’s highlights is a sensational restoration by the George Eastman House of sequences that Orson Welles filmed, but never used, for the 1938 Mercury Theater production Too Much Johnson.
+Included among this year’s highlights is a sensational restoration by the George Eastman House of sequences that Orson Welles filmed, but never used, for the 1938 Mercury Theatre production Too Much Johnson, and the pioneering black comedian Bert Williams who stars in an uncompleted 1913 feature recently discovered in MoMA’s collection of original Biograph negatives.
+Also presented are films by Charles Chaplin, Maya Deren, Derek Jarman, Sergio Leone, Kenji Mizoguchi, Raul Ruiz, and Edgar G. Ulmer.
+Guest presenters include Kathryn Bigelow, John Boorman, George Chakiris, and Ken Jacobs.

 The opening-night film is the North American premiere of a new MoMA restoration: Allan Dwan’s 1929 masterpiece The Iron Mask, a rousingly entertaining swashbuckler starring Douglas Fairbanks that is often considered, as Dwan himself called it, “the last of the big silents.”
 MoMA’s version, however, contains the entire original Vitaphone soundtrack—with music, sound effects, and three spoken sequences—which will be heard here for the first time since the film’s original roadshow presentation.

 These titles will join dozens of others from archives both public and private to create a four-week overview of the tremendously exciting work that is being done around the world to reclaim endangered films and rediscover forgotten treasures.
 For more information and a complete screening schedule, please visit MoMA.org/film.

 Organized by Joshua Siegel, Curator, and Dave Kehr, Adjunct Curator, with Sophie Cavoulacos, Curatorial Assistant, Department of Film.